cimug-org/CIMTool/dev-docs/Includes/MaintainerNotes/MaintainerNotes-README.md

 > (labeled `requires-platform-upgrade`) documents the failure and remains the
 > long-term fix.

-Packaging note for any similar change: `CIMToolPlugin` is a nested-JAR build — its classes ship inside `cimtool.jar`.
+Packaging note for any similar change: `CIMToolPlugin` is a nested-JAR build, with its classes shipping inside `cimtool.jar`.
 A self-hosted *Run As ▸ Eclipse Application* launch serves classes from `bin/` and can therefore mask whether a class is actually packaged into the jar.
 Changes of this kind should be validated from a product export, not only from a self-hosted launch.